-The Board has carried out a full review of the Code to ensure that the appropriate level of corporate governance is attained.
+The Board has carried out a full review of the AIC Code to ensure that the appropriate level of corporate governance is attained.
 The Board confirms that BGHL has complied with the provisions of the Code during the Year, with the following exceptions.

-Firstly, there is no chief executive position within BGHL, nor any management committee.
-Being a closed-ended investment company whose Directors are all independent non-executives, BGHL has no employees and therefore no requirement for a chief executive nor management committee with executive responsibilities.
-Similarly, being externally managed, the Company does not have its own internal control function but instead places reliance on professional service providers acting in accordance with service contracts.
+All of BGHL's Directors are independent non-executives and BGHL has no employees.
+Being externally managed, the Company does not have its own internal control function, but instead places reliance on professional service providers acting in accordance with service contracts.
+In addition, the Secretary monitors and advises the Board on the Company's compliance with applicable law and regulations.

-Secondly, there is no nomination or remuneration committee, with all proposed Director's appointments instead being considered by the full Board.
+There is no nomination or remuneration committee, with all proposed Directors' appointments instead being considered by the full Board.
 The Chairman will not however be engaged in the selection process for his successor.
 Further information on Board committees and the Board's future plans is given below.

-Thirdly, BGHL does not have a formal diversity policy.
+BGHL does not have a formal diversity policy.
 This is a function of the fact that the Company's remunerated officers are limited to the Directors.
 The composition and effectiveness of the Board is internally assessed on an annual basis.
 The periodic rotation or retirement of directors is a trigger event which initiates a formal search and selection process.
-This prioritises professional experience relevant to the needs of the company over other more subjective factors which do not lend themselves to formal assessment and testing.
-Whilst BGHL does not therefore have any policy of positive discrimination in relation to age, gender or race, the company does recognise the value that different perspectives and outlooks can bring to quality of decision making.
-Accordingly, whilst remaining focussed on merit based appointments, the Board encourages and seeks to identify candidates who can also enhance the diversity of its composition.
+This prioritises professional experience relevant to the needs of the Company over other more subjective factors which do not lend themselves to formal assessment and testing.
+Whilst BGHL does not therefore have any policy of positive discrimination in relation to age, gender or race, the Company does recognise the value that different perspectives and outlooks can bring to the quality of decision making.
+Accordingly, whilst remaining focused on merit-based appointments, the Board encourages and seeks to identify candidates who can also enhance the diversity of its composition.